 The space capacity of the DVR’s Hard Drive Storage is important as it will tell the limit of footage you can store before it overwrites the old videos.
 Each DVR has its capacity.
 In regards to this, you also have to take note of the type of cameras connected to the DVR.
 The resolution of the footage taken by a camera can affect the storage capacity.

 So if you are using a high-tech camera, you might want to partner it with a high-tech DVR too.
-The more complex the camera’s footage and images that is capture - the more space it will take from the hard drive.
+The more complex the camera’s footage and images that it captures - the more space it will take from the hard drive.

 An embedded DVR is manufactured to specifically work as a DVR with one circuit board and software in a chip.
 While a PC-based DVR is just like a modified personal computer with hardware and software to act as a DVR.